Sunny, Breezy & Cold To Start The Work Week With Snow Back In the Forecast For Tuesday | WABI TV5

 Wednesday: Snow/sleet/mix/rain with highs in the upper 20s to low 40s.

-Thursday: Partly sunny with highs staying cold in the mid teens to mid 20s.
+Thursday: Partly to mostly cloudy.
+Snow possible.
+Highs staying cold in the mid teens to mid 20s.

 Friday: Partly sunny with highs staying cold in the mid teens to mid 20s.